timalbert/livefortheline/source/_updates/2022-09-06-hope-through-terminal-illness.blade.md

 Tragedy has always been at a comfortable distance away in my life.
 Amidst the pandemic in 2020, my eyes were opened when a friend my age was diagnosed with ALS and a hero of mine  <a class="text-yellow-500" href="https://www.challies.com/articles/my-son-my-dear-son-has-gone-to-be-with-the-lord/">lost his 20 year old son</a> .
 Suddenly, I found myself able to envision how suffering might come for me too.

 Theologically, I saw the trials and afflictions others faced as a shadow of what will come sooner or later, but only from the perspective as a comfortable onlooker.
 I knew I wasn’t immune to the realities of a fallen world.
-Jesus said so in John 16:33, “I have said these things to you, that in me you may have peace.
-In the world you will have tribulation.
+Jesus said so in John 16:33, “I have said these things to you, that in me you may have peace. <b b class="font-semibold">In the world you will have tribulation</b>.
 But take heart; I have overcome the world.”

 Would the low grade, everyday hardships be my only irritations in life?
 At 35, I was not afflicted by suffering in a personal way.
 I was busy being a 35 year old with a wife, 3 young boys , and a new promotion.
 I have a full life to live, a family to raise, a God to serve!